mouaammou/orders-assignment/README.md

 };
 ```

-### PHP Script Database URL
+### For PHP Backend
+1. Place your `serviceAccount.json` file in the php folder
-Update the database URL in your PHP seeding script:
+2. Update the database URL in your PHP seeding script:

 ```php
 // ==> init the firebase
 $firebase = (new Factory)->withServiceAccount(__DIR__. "/serviceAccount.json")->withDatabaseUri("https://youre url");
 ```

-> **Note:** Replace these configurations with your own Firebase project settings and add serviceAccount.json to the php folder.

 ## Setup & Run (Frontend - Vue.js)